Understanding Your Bill

 Although Federal Work-Study is listed on your award letter, it will not appear on your invoice as pending aid.
 Federal Work-Study students receive a paycheck for their work.

 Once the anticipated funds are received, your invoice will no longer list them as ‘Pending Aid’.
 These amounts will appear as ‘financial aid transmitted’.
 If the credits result in an overpayment refunds will be issued automatically.

 Credits will appear on your invoice as follows:

 Payments will be listed on the right side of your invoice.
 Payments can be made in the form of cash, check, money order, or credit card (Amex, M/C, Visa or Discover).
 Please mail checks or money order payments to:

 Payments can also be made through the internet using our Payment Options page.

 This is the amount you will need to pay by the payment due date in order to avoid a non-refundable late payment fee.
 You may elect to arrange a monthly payment plan for this amount through the Student Account Suite.
 Parents/Guardians wishing to enroll in a payment plan can do so through our website at www.mmm.edu via the Parent Portal.

-It’s the student’s responsibility to check the invoice for accuracy, including the anticipated financial aid awards, housing and registration.
+It is the student’s responsibility to review the invoice for accuracy, including anticipated financial aid awards, housing, and registration charges.
 Please notify the Center for Student Services to address any questions.